bdunko/Charon-s-Obol/notes/Obol/Data/Coins.md

 	- [ ] ??? - Turn this coin to tails.
 Gain 2/3/4/5 arrows.
 	- [ ] ??? - Destroy this coin.
 Gain 2 coins of equal denomination.
 Cannot be upgraded in the shop.
 Upgrades automatically when a round ends.
 	- [ ] ??? - Permanently increase this coin's payoff by 1/2/3/4 every 5 tosses.
+	- [ ] ??? - Does not recharge naturally. +1 charge when a monster is destroyed.
+Turn a coin to its other face.

 - [ ] Doomed - This coin is destroyed when it lands on tails or the round ends.